GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/greptimedb-operator-management.md

 helm -n greptimedb-admin uninstall greptimedb-operator
 ```

-We don't remove the CRDs by default when you uninstall the GreptimeDB Operator.
+We don't delete the CRDs by default when you uninstall the GreptimeDB Operator.

 :::danger
-If you really want to remove the CRDs, you can use the following command:
+If you really want to delete the CRDs, you can use the following command:

 ```bash
 kubectl delete crd greptimedbclusters.greptime.io greptimedbstandalones.greptime.io